cla-bit/ALS-ecommerce/README.md

 ----

 1. Clone the application from github.
 2. Setup and activate your virtual environment.
+Note it uses `implicit` library, ensure your device has the requirements for it.
+See here for the requirements: https://benfred.github.io/implicit/installation.html#requirements
 3. Go into the project directory [ecommerce] and pip install the dependencies.
 Run `pip install -r requirements.txt`.
 4. Setup your MongoDB database, if you already have MongoDB installed or any database of your choice.
 5. Go into the project directory [ecommerce] >> settings.py, and connect your database settings to your MongoDB database or database of your choice.